 One of the biggest practical differences between Suboxone and methadone is how you receive the medication.

 Methadone for opioid use disorder treatment must be dispensed through federally approved opioid treatment programs, commonly called methadone clinics.
 When you start treatment, you’ll need to visit the clinic daily to receive your dose under supervision.
 For many people, this means showing up every morning before work or other responsibilities.
 Over time, as you demonstrate stability in your recovery, you may earn “take-home” privileges.
-Federal regulations now allow programs to provide up to 28 doses of methadone for patients to take home, though individual programs and states may have stricter policies.
+Under SAMHSA’s 2024 federal rules, programs may provide up to 28 take-home doses of methadone once a patient has been in treatment for at least 31 days (with fewer doses allowed earlier in treatment), though individual programs and states may have stricter policies (source).

 Suboxone can be prescribed by doctors, nurse practitioners, and physician assistants in regular outpatient settings.
 You don’t need to visit a specialized clinic.
 Your prescriber can write a prescription that you fill at a regular pharmacy, and you take your medication at home.
 Since the COVID-19 pandemic, prescribers can even start patients on buprenorphine through telehealth appointments in many cases.